 It is also important to seek professional help.
 If you feel that you are working long hours to fund an extravagant partner’s lifestyle, then there are counselling services out there to help you address getting a balance back in the relationship.
 Likewise, the subject of money should never be used as a weapon against your partner.

-Look at ways you can cut costs to pay off more, as even an extra $50 per month will make an enormous difference.
+Look at ways you can cut costs to pay off more.
+Even an extra $50 per month will make an enormous difference.
 If you have more than one card, look at paying the one with the highest interest rate first.
 If it still looks bleak, then get in contact with us to discuss your options at reducing your credit card debt.

-Whether you combine your finances or keep separate bank accounts, the important thing is to take responsibility for your actions, to find sensible debt solutions as opposed to judgement.
+Whether you combine your finances or keep separate bank accounts, the important thing is to take responsibility for your actions and to find sensible debt solutions.

 If you’re looking for assistance to improve your financial situation, we’re here to help!
 We have professionals who can offer debt management advice and assist you with consolidating your debts.
 Contact us now on 1300 368 322 to see how we can help you create a brighter financial future.